intuit/TreeifyTask/README.md

-# TreeifyTask - DotNet library for managing tasks in a custom hierarchical fashion
+# TreeifyTask - A DotNet library to efficiently manage a mix of synchronous and asynchronous tasks in a hierarchical fashion

 [![Build](https://github.com/intuit/TreeifyTask/actions/workflows/dotnet-desktop.yml/badge.svg)](https://github.com/intuit/TreeifyTask/actions/workflows/dotnet-desktop.yml)

-Dotnet component that helps you to manage `async` tasks in a custom hierarchical fashion.
+A DotNet component that helps C# application developers to manage synchronous and asynchronous tasks in a custom hierarchical fashion.

-This helps in situations where you need to manage task execution in a tree like structure.
 For example, a parent task depends on multiple child tasks to be completed in a sequence or parallel mode.
-Also, along with the execution, parent task needs to show the average progress information of the  overall operation.
+Also, along with the execution, the parent task should be able to access the progress information of all its child tasks.

-With this component, `ITaskNode` lets you to Create a task, set up a custom asynchronous function `Func<IProgressReporter, CancellationToken, Task>` for it.
+With this library, `ITaskNode` lets you to Create a task, set up a custom asynchronous function `Func<IProgressReporter, CancellationToken, Task>` for it.
 It allows to create one or more child tasks and get overall progress.

 Please see below code snippet for the better understanding.